Fedass/blog/content/post/week_2/index.md

   - admin

 tags:
-  - 1 week
+  - 2 week

 categories:
-  - post 1
+  - post 2
 ---

 ## Overview

-1. Last week i did 2 laboratory work on the course Operating systems.
+1. Last week i did all the necessary lab work.
-2. I went to the cinema with a friend to see the Russian film "Chekago", which i don't advise anyone to watch.
+2. I wrote a test paper on mathematical logic.
-3. I read George Clayson's book "The Richest Man in Vavylon", the book describes the history of the emergence of the principles of money management that we use in the present.
+3. Spent time for self-development.
-4. I went to the gym 4 times.
+4. I went to the gym 3 times.